SUSE/machinery/docs/Inspection-of-yum-Repositories.md

 The differences are not too relevant for the use cases we address.

 We do want to store the information about which package manager is used.
-For that we add a `packagemanager` attribute.
+For that we add a `package_manager` attribute.
 We also have to make the attributes `priority` and `autorefresh` optional as they are not supported by yum.

 To have a clean schema we increment the format version and add a migration.
 We